josephsavona/valuable/README.md

 # Inspired By

-Valuable is inspired by and improves upon the following libraries:
+Valuable is inspired by and hopes to improve upon the following libraries:
-- Backbone - Valuable adds automatic wrapping of nested objects/arrays
+- [Backbone](http://backbonejs.org/) - Valuable adds automatic wrapping of nested objects/arrays
-- Cortex - Valuable is similar but provides a clearer API and more data types
+- [Cortex](http://mquan.github.io/cortex/) - Valuable is similar but provides a clearer API and more data types
-- Observ - Valuable adds automatic wrapping of nested objects/arrays
+- [Observ](https://github.com/Raynos/observ) - Valuable adds automatic wrapping of nested objects/arrays

 # License